-The audit committee is satisfied with the content and quality of monthly and quarterly reports prepared and issued by the municipality during the year under review.
+The audit committee is satisfied with the content and quality of monthly and quarterly reports prepared and issued by the internal audit of the municipality during the year under review.
 It was however noted that municipality has improved their internal control systems.